Thanks to everyone who made our seventh annual triathlon in Waunakee a huge success! Our 2019 kids triathlon will take

 Scholarships Available!
-If your child would like to participate in the Tri 4 Schools Kids Triathlon and will require financial assistance to enter, please contact our Race Director at firstname.lastname@example.org.
+If your child would like to participate in this event and will require financial assistance to enter, please contact our Race Director at firstname.lastname@example.org.
 We can also help with helmets, shoes, and bikes if you register more than two weeks ahead of time.

 The Tri 4 Schools race will be held at the Waunakee Aquatic Center in Waunakee and surrounding neighborhood.
 Safety is our primary concern so we may create a fun race for all participants!

 The swim will be held in the indoor pool at the Waunakee Aquatic Center.

 In case of rain, the race will continue unless it is deemed to be unsafe by local authorities on the morning of the race.
 Please check back on our race site prior to race day to check in on weather updates!
-Any child registered in our short course that needs assistance with the swim portion will be allowed a kickboard or water noodle to help them.
+Any child registered in our short or modified medium course that needs assistance with the swim portion will be allowed a water noodle to help them.
 Flotation devices are not allowed per pool rules.

 Swim staging will take place in the lower gymnasium past the indoor pool.
 Follow the hallway next to the pool and take the stairs down and to the right.
 Look for the banners with your child’s sea creature on them.

 To all parents/guardians: your child must be comfortable in a pool to participate.
-Noodles can be used ONLY in the short course (new for 2017).
+Noodles can be used ONLY in the short and modified medium course.
 Children who are not able to complete half the distance without help on race day will be pulled from the pool and disqualified (they can still complete the race, just without an official time).
 Please work with your children on being comfortable in the water, or consider making a relay team with a more experienced swimmer.
 Thank you for your cooperation!